Eua Sunthornsanan: Career

 He initially faced a lot of criticism from Thai people for introducing Western sounds into Thai conservative culture.
 However, his music was embraced by Prime Minister Plaek Phibunsongkhram, whose government was encouraging modernization and westernization in Thailand.

 Under Thailand’s Public Relations Department, Eua headed an orchestra, performing live on national radio broadcasts, and also at many government functions and parties.
 It served as the main orchestra in Thailand during the Second World War.
 He was the orchestra chief and the chief of music section for the Thai PR department.
 He retired in 1978 because of his illness, after 42 years of revolutionizing Thai music.
 He was a dedicated and determined artist throughout his career.
 He died of cancer on April 1, 1981.

 Personal life

-Eua Sunthornsanan married Arporn Karnasuta on May 14, 1946.
+Eua Sunthornsanan married Arporn Kannasuth on May 14, 1946.
 The name of his band came from his surname and her first name combined.
-They had one daughter, Atiporn Suntornsanan, who now runs Suntaraporn Foundation with an aim to promote the life and work of Kru Eua Suntornsanan and Suntaraporn Band.
+They had one daughter, Atiporn Suntornsanan who now runs Suntaraporn Foundation with an aim to promote the life and work of Kru Eua Suntornsanan and Suntaraporn Band.

 Feature films

-He composed songs in many films such as "Satsanar Ruk Nan Jone" (1950), "Chai Chart Suea"(1951), "Naresuan"(1957).
+He composed songs in many films such as "Satsanar Ruk Nan Jone" (1950), “Supap Buruth Suea Thai” (1950), "Chai Chart Suea"(1951), "Naresuan"(1957).
 He was also featured as a starring character in "Ngen Ngen Ngen" (1965).